BRKalow/digifoosball/README.md

 Hardware
 --------

-An Arduino with infrared LEDs and sensors are used to track goals, and an XBee device on an XBee Dev Board is used to send signals to an XBee Gateway, and through the Gateway to Device Cloud.
+An Arduino with infrared LEDs and sensors is used to track goals, and an XBee device on an XBee Dev Board is used to send signals to an XBee Gateway, and through the Gateway to Device Cloud.